 Rockin' an annual Park Passport on the dashboard of their Mercedes Benz, the Weigels hit the road with a vengeance, crisscrossing the state from the Lowcountry to the Upstate, from seashore to sandhills.

-This fall, they completed their journey making it to their 47th state park five days before their pass expired.
+They completed their journey making it to their 47th state park five days before their pass expired

 "We're retired without a whole lot to do," said Don, the driver and chief raconteur of this dynamic duo.
 "We wanted to do something besides watch TV and play golf."